-Add the red color seen on cheeses like brick, munster and limberger using one of our availabe b-linens yeasts.
+Add the red color seen on cheeses like brick, Munster and Limburger using one of our available b-linens yeasts.
 Add color to some styles of bloomy rind cheeses.

 (SR3) Brevibacterium linens: bright orange color - This strain is slightly less aromatic than LR.

 (LR) Brevibacterium linens: light orange color